ubports/docs.ubports.com/porting/configure_test_fix/Display.rst

 There are two variables that set the content scaling for Lomiri and Ubuntu Touch applications: ``GRID_UNIT_PX`` and ``QTWEBKIT_DPR``.

 There are also other options available that may be useful for you depending on your device's form factor.
-These are mentioned below and explained in depth :ref:`further down <Display-settings>`.
+These are mentioned below and explained in depth :ref:`in the section on display settings<Display-settings>`.

 All of these settings are guessed by Unity 8 if none are set.
 There are many cases, however, where the guess is wrong (for example, very high resolution phone displays will be identified as desktop computers).
 To manually set a value for these variables, simply edit the file at ``etc/ubuntu-touch-session.d/android.conf`` specifying them.
 For example, this is the file for the Nexus 7 tablet::